JetBrains/intellij-sdk-docs/topics/tutorials/action_system/working_with_custom_actions.md

 Before fleshing out those methods, to complete this minimal implementation, `PopupDialogAction` must be registered with the IntelliJ Platform.

 ## Registering a Custom Action
-Actions are registered by declaring them in code or by declaring them in the `<actions>` section of a plugin configuration (`plugin.xml`) file.
+Actions are registered by declaring them in code or by declaring them in the `<actions>` section of a plugin configuration (<path>plugin.xml</path>) file.
-This section describes using IDE tooling - the New Action Form - to add a declaration to the `plugin.xml` file, and then tuning registration attributes manually.
+This section describes using IDE tooling - the New Action Form - to add a declaration to the <path>plugin.xml</path> file, and then tuning registration attributes manually.
 A more comprehensive explanation of action registration is available in the [Action Registration](basic_action_system.md#registering-actions) section of this guide.

 ### Registering an Action with the New Action Form